Orange dove: Distribution and habitat

-The orange fruit dove is endemic to Fiji, where it is found on the islands of Vanua Levu, Taveuni, Kioa, Rabi, Laucala, and Qamea.
+The orange dove is endemic to Fiji, where it is found on the islands of Vanua Levu, Taveuni, Kioa, Rabi, Laucala, and Qamea.
 It inhabits woodland like other species in the subgenus Chrysoena.
 It prefers open forests, including secondary and gallery forest, but is also common in closed-canopy old-growth forest.
 The species is submontane and occurs at elevations of 420–980 m, but its absence in lowlands may be caused by a lack of suitable habitat due to deforestation instead of elevation.

 Behaviour and ecology

-The orange fruit dove is not very social and usually lives alone or in pairs, or less frequently in small groups or in pairs of two females.
+The orange dove is not very social and usually lives alone or in pairs, or less frequently in small groups or in pairs of two females.
 Flocks of up to seven birds have been recorded in one tree.
 Its flight is quick and straight, with whirring wingbeats.

 Diet

 The species is mainly frugivorous, feeding on small fruits and berries with a diameter of 4–7 mm.
 It has also been observed gleaning invertebrates like caterpillars from leaves.
 Foraging mostly occurs in the upper canopy and understorey, and flocks at fruits trees are rarely larger than usual ones.